cloudmex/NCD-playground-2021-06/README.md

 -To start a new contract you need to pay the truck owner when you return to the origin

 ## Locations (Simulated)
-0-Tepic, Nayarit (Origin)
+- 0 Tepic, Nayarit (Origin)
-1-Guadalajara, Jalisco
+- 1 Guadalajara, Jalisco
-2-Aguascalientes, Aguascalientes
+- 2 Aguascalientes, Aguascalientes
-3-Leon, Guanajuato
+- 3 Leon, Guanajuato
-4-Ciudad de México (Destiny)
+- 4 Ciudad de México (Destiny)

 **Note**: We had de idea to do a get_location_verbose about this in the smart contract but we think was senseless and we could do that in frontend.